ShaniRom/Airbnb/README.md

 ## How to Install and Run the Project-
-You need to write in the terminal- **npm i** which installs everything in the express
+You need to write in the terminal- **npm i**
+Which installs everything in the express

 Then type  - **npm i nodemon**
 Which opens the connection with the localhost